manticoresoftware/openapi/out/manticoresearch-go/docs/IndexAPI.md

 > UpdateResponse Update(ctx).UpdateDocumentRequest(updateDocumentRequest).Execute()

-Update a document in an index
+Update a document in a table